 The first year curriculum includes basic orientation on philosophy and ethics in science, research methods and statistics.
 Courses on spatial planning, economics and sociology are also held to promote the transfer of knowledge between disciplines.
 At the end of the first year a detailed and comprehensive research proposal, devoted especially to a review of the literature and theoretical discussion is presented.
 International and national experts take part in the evaluation process, contributing to the excellence of the work done and the attainment of outstanding goals at the DLGS.

 The second year curriculum provides the foundations of knowledge for collecting, processing and interpreting research findings.
-At the end of the year, a progress report, first chapters of the dissertation, or – especially in the case of cumulative dissertations – one or two papers for publication are submitted, demonstrating what has been achieved to date.
+At the beginning of the year, a progress report, first chapters of the dissertation, or – especially in the case of cumulative dissertations – one or two papers for publication are to be submitted, demonstrating what has been achieved to date.
 Particular difficulties experienced are also to be reported.
-Reports are read, commented on and evaluated by candidates’ supervisors and mentors.
+At the end of the year, doctoral candidates present their dissertation progress (in written and oral reports) to the Evaluation Committee.
+The Evaluation Committee is composed by external referees (3), correspondent supervisors and one representative of the DLGS Management Board.
+It performs in-depth review of doctoral candidate’s progress and performance.

 The third year is devoted to completing empirical (field) work and writing up the doctoral thesis, or finalising missing articles for the cumulative dissertation.
 Doctoral candidates are financed by a scholarship granted by IOER for three years if they make good progress on their dissertations.
 The scholarship comprises of a monthly living allowance, financial support for empirical research abroad and conference attendance.
 Additional doctoral candidates financed by third parties may be associated and have to comply with the same procedures as DLGS scholarship holders.